kristopherjohnson/bitsybasic/_reference/input.md

 If there is more than one input value, the user must separate the values with a comma.

 In addition to numeric values, the user may specify a single alphabetic character for a value.
-The value of the associated variable with be the value stored.
-This allows for simple character-based input, as shown in the example.
+The value of the associated variable will be the value stored to the destination.
+This allows for simple character-based input, as shown in the last example below.

 ## Examples